 - A paid day off within a month of the public holiday

-Note: Part-time workers must have worked for the employer for at least 40 hours in the previous five-week period to have a public holiday entitlement.
+Note: Part-time workers must have worked for the employer for at least 40 hours in the previous five-week period to have one of these a public holiday entitlements.
 (Some employers might not apply this rule if they are feeling generous.)

 Full-time workers have immediate entitlement to benefit for public holidays regardless of how long they have worked for that employer.